arvindat123/JavaProgramming/src/main/resources/Microservices.md

 | **API Keys**         | Simple authentication for internal communication         | Easy to implement                            | Less secure than OAuth or mTLS         |

 The best method depends on your security requirements, scalability needs, and system complexity. **OAuth 2.0 with JWT** is recommended for most modern microservice architectures due to its flexibility and robustness.

+---

+Design patterns in microservices are reusable solutions to common problems encountered when designing, developing, and deploying microservices-based architectures.
+These patterns help ensure the architecture is scalable, resilient, maintainable, and meets business needs.

+### Common Microservices Design Patterns

+#### **1. Decomposition Patterns**
+- **Decompose by Business Capability**: Break the system into services based on business functions, aligning services with specific capabilities.
+- **Decompose by Subdomain**: Use domain-driven design (DDD) to identify subdomains and create microservices for each.

+#### **2. Database Patterns**
+- **Database per Service**: Each service has its own database to ensure independence and encapsulation.
+- **Shared Database**: Multiple services share the same database, used cautiously due to potential tight coupling.
+- **Saga Pattern**: Manages distributed transactions using a sequence of local transactions across multiple services.
+- **CQRS (Command Query Responsibility Segregation)**: Separates read and write operations to optimize performance and scalability.

+#### **3. Communication Patterns**
+- **API Gateway**: A central entry point for all clients, managing routing, authentication, and aggregation of service calls.
+- **Service Discovery**: Dynamically locates services using tools like Eureka, Consul, or Zookeeper.
+- **Asynchronous Messaging**: Services communicate using message brokers (e.g., RabbitMQ, Kafka) to decouple services.
+- **Request-Response**: Services communicate synchronously via HTTP or gRPC.

+#### **4. Resilience Patterns**
+- **Circuit Breaker**: Prevents cascading failures by breaking the circuit when a service is unavailable.
+- **Retry**: Automatically retries failed requests with exponential backoff.
+- **Bulkhead**: Isolates failures to prevent a single service from affecting others.
+- **Timeout**: Sets a limit for how long a service waits for a response from another service.

+#### **5. Security Patterns**
+- **Token-based Authentication**: Uses OAuth2 or JWT for secure communication.
+- **Service-to-Service Authentication**: Ensures only authorized services can communicate, using mutual TLS or API keys.
+- **Data Encryption**: Encrypts data in transit and at rest for security.

+#### **6. Observability Patterns**
+- **Centralized Logging**: Aggregates logs from all services using tools like ELK stack (Elasticsearch, Logstash, Kibana).
+- **Distributed Tracing**: Tracks requests across multiple services using tools like Jaeger or Zipkin.
+- **Health Check API**: Exposes health endpoints for monitoring service status.

+#### **7. Deployment Patterns**
+- **Blue-Green Deployment**: Minimizes downtime by maintaining two environments: live (green) and staging (blue).
+- **Canary Deployment**: Gradually rolls out new versions to a subset of users before full deployment.
+- **Service Mesh**: Manages service-to-service communication, security, and observability using tools like Istio or Linkerd.

+#### **8. Scalability Patterns**
+- **Event Sourcing**: Captures changes as a sequence of events to ensure scalability and data consistency.
+- **Sharding**: Splits data into shards distributed across different services or databases.
+- **Load Balancer**: Distributes incoming requests evenly across multiple instances.

+These patterns provide a structured approach to address various challenges in microservices architectures, making it easier to build robust and scalable systems.
+The choice of patterns depends on the specific requirements of the system and its environment.